pmadinei/MO-cnt-blood/README.md

 # Introduction
-Throughout this project, morphological operations were being used to count Red and White cells in microscopic blood smear images.
+Throughout this project, morphological operations were being used to Process Microscopic Blood Smear Images and Differentiate Erythrocytes from Other Blood Cells.

 # Requirement
 * Matlab > R2019b